skip to content

 Coordination here is very important; this is one of the very few fights in Guild Wars 2 that strongly benefits from voice communication.
 The encounter itself has a relatively generous enrage timer, allowing you to focus solely on executing mechanics properly.
 As a group, prioritize working together, remaining calm, and above all else: staying alive.

 Upon enabling the CM, the railings on both platforms will disappear.
 This encounter has a number of knockback and push mechanics, which make it easy to fall off the platform and instantly die.
-As such, having Stability readily available and on a low cooldown in both subgroups is invaluable.
+As such, having readily available and on a low cooldown in both subgroups is invaluable.

 While there are a ton of mechanics across the encounter, they always occur in a consistent sequence in each phase.
 This makes it very important to be familiar with the Normal Mode encounter before trying the Challenge Mode.